 Prior to your in-person pre-admission testing appointment, you will receive a phone call from the Pre-Admission Testing Department for a phone interview to obtain medical history information.
 It is helpful if you have a list of your medications and doses and any other medical information available for this call.

 Phone Numbers:

-• The Joint Connection Unit: 304-766-5445 (phone) 304-766-5447 (fax)
+- The Joint Connection Unit at Thomas Memorial Hospital: 304-766-5445 (phone) 304-766-5447 (fax) - The Joint Connection Unit at Saint Francis Hospital: 304-347-6152 (phone) 304-347-6350 (fax)

 Contact Your Insurance Company